-Professional pilots have lots of resources, many confidential if you are a member of a union.
+Professional pilots have lots of resources.
 You could:

 - talk to your union representative

-- if your company has a HIMS program, talk to your company’s HIMS Chairman or Co-Chairman
+- if your company has a HIMS program, talk to your company’s HIMS Chair or Co-Chair

-- if a fellow pilot has ever talked about being in the HIMS program, or has told you that she or he used to drink a lot but quit, then talk to that person
+- if a fellow pilot has ever talked about being in the HIMS program, or has told you that they used to drink a lot but quit, then talk to that person

 - talk to your EAP